helium/HIP/0083-restore-first-to-witness.md

-# XX Restore first to respond witness rewarding
+# HIP 83: Restore First to Respond Witness Rewarding

 - Author(s): @BFGNeil, @mawdegroot
-- Start Date: 2023-03-23 <!-- fill me in with today's date, YYYY-MM-DD -->
+- Start Date: 2023-05-05
-- Category: economic, technical
+- Category: Economic, Technical
 - Original HIP PR: <!-- leave this empty; maintainer will fill in ID of this pull request -->
 - Tracking Issue: <!-- leave this empty; maintainer will create a discussion issue -->